 The Cook County Department of Animal and Rabies Control wants you to understand the dangers rabies can pose and take precautions to protect yourself and your pets.

-Rabies is, with rare exception, fatal to humans.
+Rabies is always fatal to unvaccinated pets.
 It is a preventable virus that causes inflammation of the brain in mammals.
-Rabies is transmitted through saliva and spread when an infected animal scratches or bites another animal or human.
+Rabies is transmitted through saliva and spreads when an infected animal scratches or bites another animal or human.

 The incubation period for rabies is usually one to three months.
 It is important to seek medical treatment after a bite from an unknown animal because once symptoms appear, the disease is almost always fatal.
 Symptoms of rabies may include: an extreme or irrational fear of water, drooling, excessive salivation, dizziness, fatigue, fever, loss of appetite, delirium, fear, hallucinations, nausea, vomiting, muscle spasms, paralysis, sensitivity to light and aggression.

 Rabies in dogs can be seen in two forms – furious and somnolent.
 In the furious form dogs are very aggressive and snap at anything around them.
 In the somnolent form, dogs are weak and unaware.
 Cats always show the furious form of the disease.
 Skunks and raccoons often show symptoms that are non-specific.
 This is why you should avoid any “sick” acting wildlife and notify authorities.